Mother and Son (2023 TV series): Development

 The series is a "fresh reimagining" of the original sitcom Mother and Son, which starred Garry McDonald as Arthur and Ruth Cracknell as Maggie, and ran from 1984 to 1994 on the ABC.
 The rebooted series was developed and funded by Screen Australia and Screen NSW.
 Original series creator Geoffrey Atherden collaborated with Matt Okine to create the new series.

 Matt Okine had wished to create a reboot of Mother and Son since 2013, when he had been touring Hong Kong with Denise Scott, who would later play Maggie in the series.
 Okine admired the original series, describing it as "a beautiful snapshot of 1980s Australian suburbia, made hilariously unforgettable by its co-stars Ruth Cracknell and Garry McDonald".
 Although he acknowledged that he and Scott had "huge shoes to fill", Okine was optimistic that the series could work: "With my hairline going the way it is, I feel like I was born to play a 2023 version of Arthur!"

-Jennifer Collins, the Acting Director of Entertainment and Specialist for the ABC, revealed that the idea of a reboot of the original series had been "around for quite some time" and described the new series as being "a long time in the making".
+Jennifer Collins, acting director of entertainment and specialist for the ABC, revealed that the idea of a reboot of the original series had been "around for quite some time" and described the new series as being "a long time in the making".
 She noted that the series was "not something that has just been cooked up.
 It's something that's been given a lot of love and attention, detail and thought."

-In November 2023, the ABC's Chief Content Officer Chris Oliver-Taylor revealed that a second series of Mother and Son was in development: "The numbers were okay, I think we would have liked a bit more, but this is one of the most iconic ABC shows of all time.
+In November 2023, the ABC's chief content officer Chris Oliver-Taylor revealed that a second series of Mother and Son was in development: "The numbers were okay, I think we would have liked a bit more, but this is one of the most iconic ABC shows of all time.
 I want the show to have the respect it deserves and see if we can find an audience across two series.
 Now, whether it will finance or whether it will creatively develop, I don’t know."
 In August 2024, it was confirmed that a second series would be broadcast on ABC TV and released on ABC iview in 2025.
 The series began airing on 24 September 2025.